Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm/Chapter-05-OOP-foundations/Section-05-Modelling-with-class-diagrams-structure-charts-and-DFDs/index.md

 ## Learning objectives

+!!! builds-on "Builds on"
+    This section builds on [5.4 Comparing procedural and OOP](../Section-04-Comparing-procedural-and-OOP/index.md).

 By the end of this section, you will be able to:

 - Create class diagrams using PlantUML to represent object-oriented systems